Checkmarx/kics/docs/CONTRIBUTING.md

 - CycloneDX
 - analyserPaths

 Tests that compare terminal output are particularly prone to flakiness.
-Typically, an flacky test is detected when, for the unit tests, it passes for two different operating systems but, for one in specific is does not.
+Typically, a flacky test is detected when, for the unit tests, it passes for two different operating systems but, for one in specific is does not.
 Normally, for this cases it's a flacky test, and the KICS team should re-run the actions.

 ### Unit tests